 - Experiencing physical pain that does not respond to treatment

 If you experience any of these distressing symptoms for more than two weeks you should contact your doctor.
-And you should seek help immediately if you feel you can no longer take it or feel like ending your life and suicide is the only option.
+And you should seek help immediately if you feel overwhelmed by depression and suicidal thoughts.

 Depression is treatable

-The good news is depression is treatable!
+If you’re wondering “Can you control depression, or does it just take over your life?”, there’s good news: depression is treatable!
+Many people with depression lead happy, full lives.
 Sadly, most people do not recognize this and the symptoms of depression can keep someone from seeking treatment.
 Depression is nothing to be ashamed of: it is an illness that, without treatment, can last for weeks, months or years.
 Appropriate treatment, however, can help most people who suffer from depression.

 Psychotherapy is a common type of counseling that mostly involves taking a natural process.
 There is no brainwashing.